natalieytan/natalie-portfolio/readme.md

 6. Recognition rather than recall
 - Navigation links are labelled with text, as opposed to being left purely as a symbol, as it is well known that very few symbols have a shared universal meaning.
 8. Aesthetic and minimalist design
 - I pruned extraneous detail from the main content, and made additional information accessible via a link to my full resume.
-In doing so, it was available for those who were interested, but did not interfere with the gist of the page.
+- In doing so, it was available for those who were interested, but did not interfere with the gist of the page.

 ## Code
 ### HTML / CSS
 As my design was fairly minimalistic, it seemed to fit nicely into HTML's box model, and coding the HTML markup was not too troublesome.
 Utilising CSS flexbox in combination with media-queries allowed my site to be responsive.

-In addition, there were some new elements I was able to get learn through coding this page, such as animating inline SVG, and including social media meta tags.
+In addition, there were some new elements I was able to become familiar with through coding this page - such as animating inline SVG, and utilising social media meta tags.

 ## Challenges
 ### Content
 I often find it a struggle to put my thoughts into words.
 It was even more difficult to even phathom how to write about myself in a 'marketable' way.
-We did an exercise within small groups, through which we were asked some questions about ourselves.
-I found that through talking about ourselves with candour to my friends, I was better able to articulate my interests, passion and motivation.
+We did an exercise within small groups, through which we we asked each other questions about ourselves.
+Through speaking with candour, I was better able to articulate my interests, passion and motivation and translate it into writing.

 ### Design
-Who knew that could choosing between fonts & colors could prove such a chore?
-To me, design is a lot like music.
+Who knew that could choosing between fonts & colors could prove such an uphill task?
+I discovered that to me, design is a lot like music.
 While I can appreciate a good song, I have never understood the full intricacies of what goes into the planning, writing and creation of it.

 I recall looking at a bunch of fonts fairly early on in the design process, with a reaction somewhat akin to this:
 ```